 Biometric Identity Verification: The Difference Between Facial Recognition and Facial Comparison Technology

 Biometric identity verification technologies, such as facial recognition and facial comparison, are now commonplace in our daily lives.
-Every day we use fingerprint technology or facial recognition to unlock our phones, and at airports across the world, many of us now move seamlessly through passport control using ID document verification and facial comparison technologies to validate our identity.
+Every day we use fingerprint technology or face recognition to unlock our smartphones using FaceID, and at airports across the world, many of us now move seamlessly through passport control using ID document verification, artificial intelligence, and facial comparison technologies to validate our identity.

 The Difference Between Facial Recognition and Facial Comparison

 The terms facial recognition and facial comparison refer to two different ways of using the same technology.
-Both are used to verify that a source image of a human face matches another image, either stored or supplied.
+Both of these new technologies are used to verify that a source image of a human face matches another image, either stored or supplied.

-Facial recognition assumes that there is a store of multiple images that the source image can be compared against – the source image is then recognized in the store of images.
+Facial recognition assumes that there are recognition databases of multiple images that the source image recognition data can be compared against – the source image is then recognized in the store of images.
 Facial comparison assumes that two images of the same person are being compared.

 Facial recognition is commonly used in law enforcement where a database of images of known criminals can be searched, and the relevant authorities notified on a match.

-Facial recognition is also commonly used for enterprise-wide security.
+Face recognition technology is also commonly used for enterprise-wide security.
 In facial recognition security systems, a database of employee facial images can be searched, and the employee is only allowed access to a restricted area (either physical or virtual) on a successful match.

 We can look to the proliferation of facial recognition solutions in China to understand how the technology might be used in the future.

-In China, personal information is available through government sources and facial recognition is already being used for a variety of applications, from law enforcement to food payments.
-The police in China have tested smart glasses that implement facial recognition to scan peoples’ faces.
-These images are then compared against a database of known criminals and outstanding warrants.
+In China, personal information is available through government sources and facial recognition is already being used for a variety of applications, from law enforcement agencies to food payments.
+The police departments in China have tested smart glasses that implement a face recognition system to scan peoples’ faces.
+These images are then compared against a database with other known criminal mugshots and outstanding warrants.
 In the consumer sector, 300 branches of KFC now allow customers in China to ‘Pay by smile’, and to deter toilet paper thieves, toilet paper is dispensed in a public toilet in Shanghai by a system based on facial recognition technology.

 Facial comparison is typically used where a trusted source image of the user is available to compare a real-time image against.
 The trusted source picture is usually extracted from an authenticated identity document such as a passport.
 For this reason, document verification and facial comparison are commonly used together.